 Also “animal attacks” will become the new “gangs on PCP” you might recall from Buffy’s Sunnydale body count.
 Apparently people will buy this explanation for a series of increasingly bizarre deaths in a town the size of Purgatory… I guess.

 Wynonna walks up late to her Uncle Curtis’s funeral in progress.
 We join her family and friends afterwards at a wake inside the house.
-Guests seem surprised to see Wynonna.
+Guests seem surprised to see Wynonna, so we get the sense that she’s been gone for some time.
 Her aunt chastises her for her late arrival “as usual.”
 Wynonna and her Aunt Gus have a conversation about the legality of burying Uncle Curtis in the garden.
 It seems he really loved his tomatoes?
 We also learn that Wynonna is skeptical of the circumstances surrounding her uncle’s death (allegedly a stroke).
 Her aunt won’t answer a lot of questions and seems in denial about something.

 We find the town sheriff checking out the scene with the dead girl alongside a handsome agent of some sort.
 Agent Dolls – I mean, he is pretty cute, after all – finds clues of something more sinister than a coyote attack.
 There have been three such attacks in the past few months.

 Meanwhile, we see Wynonna stride across a street in downtown Purgatory.
 She enters Shorty’s Saloon to talk to Shorty himself.
 Wynonna is indeed avoiding the law for as yet vague reasons.
 She asks about her uncle.
 Some boy taunts her about Wyatt Earp’s sketchy reputation.
-Champ – an impossibly good looking, tattooed local rodeo champ, also not the sharpest hoe in the shed – shows up and chases off the heckler.
+Champ – an impossibly good looking, tattooed local rodeo champ, also not the sharpest hoe in the garden shed – shows up and chases off the heckler.
 Wynonna flirts with Champ to get info from him.
 He thinks he’s putting one over on Wynonna when he ushers her to a secluded room upstairs.
 She acts like she’s seducing him, throws him on the bed, then pulls a knife on him.
-This, we will learn, is Wynonna’s signature move.
+This, we will learn, is Wynonna’s signature move: using her ladycharms to accomplish non-sex-related goals.
 Champ blabs that he heard her uncle screaming, and that Curtis’s head was ripped off (like Kirsten in the woods).

 In the midst of this kinky-knifeplay-turned-interrogation, a very small young woman busts into the room with a very large shotgun.
 It’s Wynonna’s sister Waverly, wearing an improbably proportioned Shorty’s T-shirt, and she blows a hole in the wall as Wynonna and Champ duck out of the way.

-“You grew out your… hair,” says Wynonna, clearly not referring to Waverly’s hair at all.
+“You grew out your… hair,” says Wynonna, with hand gestures clearly not referring to Waverly’s hair at all.

 Elsewhere, Carl the heckler from Shorty’s gets roughed up by some creepy dudes with weird voices and glowing eyes.
 They rip Carl’s tongue out for no apparent reason.
 And then – eww!
 Holy insult to injury, Batman! – they tromp on it.
 These guys have something to do with the missing girls and want something from Wynonna, but we don’t yet know what.
 We only know that they are The Worst.
 Because it takes someone really douchey to out-douche an already proven douche like Carl, for whom we now feel unlikely sympathy, what with his missing, tromped-on tongue and all.